kboubakri/particle_filter/README.md

 Thanks to those steps, it is possible to get a cloud of particles around the position of the robot after sometime and therefore to estimate the position of the robot.

+## Render

+This is what this project is meant to do.
+The robot can be controlled thanks to the key arrows and the following view should appear in a window :

 ## Quickstart

 To launch the projet for the first time, execute :